-When the existence of the self, or the basis for that existence, is shaken or threatened, people look into internal and external nature, attempting to gaze steadily into the depths in a search for something concrete.
-When the basis for the conditions of reality are skaken, or there are signs that basis will be threatened, nature too begins to show elements of danger.
-The objectifying of nature has been a central task in discovering the unknown elements, and the appearance of elements of danger changes the central task into one of clarifying the structure of the composite body of known elements.
-Edward Carpenter was keenly aware that nature was entering a critical state, and he questioned the one-dimensional nature of this ideal of progress in the forward thrust of modernization.
-The age in which he lived was one in which clouds had begun to form over the optimism previously felt about qualitative progress in the reality of human life compared to the acceleration of forward progress in civilization's size.
+The age in which Edward Carpenter lived was one in which clouds had begun to form over the optimism previously felt about qualitative progress in the reality of human life compared to the acceleration of forward progress in civilization's size.
 It was a time when the change in the paradigm of our existence from an open to a closed thread was beginning to remove the ideal of progress from the stage.
 Humanistic nature lost its absolute character and had been removed from the human feelings of an existence in reality and the human as absolute and there was no longer any opportunity to put the brakes on these feelings even within the self.
-This paper shall examine the modern perspectives of Carpenter's view of nature.
+This paper shall examine the foundation of Edward Carpenter's pioneering thought of community.